-The Company has a unitary Board, currently comprises of five (5) non-executive directors, one (1) independent nonexecutive director and one (1) executive director.
+The Company has a unitary Board, currently comprising of three (3) independent non-executive directors, one (1) nonexecutive director and one (1) executive director.
 The directors come from diverse business backgrounds and possess the necessary knowledge, skills, objectivity, integrity, experience and commitment to make sound judgements on various key issues relevant to the business of the Company, independent of management.